SereAndrea/SereAndrea/README.md

 -  💡 Tips on creating a standout developer portfolio.
 -  🌱Finding a tutor to help me with the course.

+## 📫 How to reach me:
-If you have resources, advice, or time to mentor, feel free to reach out!
+If you have any advice, feel free to reach out!
 You can connect with me via [Email](stoppatoserena@gmail.com) or [LinkedIn](https://www.linkedin.com/in/serena-stoppato-hewett-514b6985/).